JamyJones/jjdgdjf/msg.md

-How can i configure compiler to statically include all sysmbol so that i can run on systems with older versions of glibc I have tried to use LDFLAGS+="-static-libgcc -static-libstdc++" but still many symbols are missing
+How can i configure compiler to statically include all sysmbol so that i can run on systems with older versions of glibc I have tried to use LDFLAGS+="-static-libgcc -static-libstdc++" but still many symbols are missing, i want to include all symbols from glibc